Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Introduction

-We demonstrate our methodology, which we call \textbf{Gen}erative modeling with \textbf{neG}ative examples (\method{}) on several problems, including modeling motion capture sequence data in a way that eliminates ground plane violations and static traffic scene vehicle arrangements that avoid collisions and off-road placements.
-We empirically demonstrate that \method{} can drive the ratio of samples that violate the constraint set monotonically towards zero, while maintaining or even increasing (as one would expect from renormalizing a probability distribution from shifting mass away from the no-support region specified by the oracle) the probability assigned to held out validation samples.
+We evaluate our proposed methodology, which we call \textbf{Gen}erative modeling with \textbf{neG}ative examples (\method{}) on several problems, including modeling motion capture sequence data in a way that eliminates ground plane violations, and static traffic scene vehicle arrangements that avoid collisions and off-road placements.